How to participate in the Laurie Dake Challenge

-EAGE invites three team members of each of the six finalist university teams to come to the EAGE Conference & Exhibition in London to present their findings in front of an expert Laurie Dake Challenge jury.
-Therefore, each team will receive three travel grants (including free registration as a full student delegate during the conference).
+EAGE invites team members of the six finalist university teams to present their findings to an expert Laurie Dake Challenge jury..
 The presentations will be judged by 8 to 10 jury members, all with their own expertise.

 All finalist teams are required to submit their Laurie Dake Challenge Development plans and the presentations a few weeks before the finals.
 The Laurie Dake development plans must include the following: